SpektraSystems/Microsoft-Cloud-Workshop/oss-paas-and-devops/Readme.md

  ## Known Issues

- In Exercise 3>Task 3>Step 10:For building the docker image, Oprn a bash shell and run the command **sudo su -**.
-You have to run the command **visudo**.Add demouser configuration  in file.Run the **exit** command.After that you have to restart your VM and build the image.
+    1. In Exercise 3>Task 3>Step 10: For building the docker image, Open a bash shell and run the command **sudo su -**.

+     You have to run the command **visudo**.
+Add demouser configuration  in file.
+Run the **exit** command.

+     After that you have to restart your VM and build the image.

 ## Notes to Instructors / Proctors